BIMO-Team/YAne/README.md

 --o-dir primer_eval_varyconf \
 --p-vary-confidence 0 0.1 0.2 0.3 0.4 0.5 0.6 0.7 0.8 0.9 1
 ```

+*Note: Confidence = 0 is required to be included in the customized variations.*

 ### Example #4: Evaluate primers based on the data preparation dataset with customized length
 The `--i-dir` is set to `data_prep_customlen`, the output directory from length customization.